 The Illinois Housing Development Authority (IHDA) administers two income tax credits that can assist in creating affordable housing.

 20% federal rehabilitation tax credit when they rehabilitate a historic building that will contain affordable housing units.
 For more information on affordable housing tax credits,

 click here to visit IHDA’s website.
+The IRS has prepared this document comparing the federal 20% historic tax credit with the federal Low Income Housing Tax Credit.
 Utilizing either of these two affordable housing tax credits (regardless of whether one is also applying for the 20% federal rehabilitation tax credit) triggers IL SHPO’s regulatory program.

 Click here for more information on IL SHPO’s regulatory program.